Vitols999/QMS-WIKI/TroubleShooting.md

 More details about restarting QMS after a data or configuration error are given in section ["What to do if QMS doesn't start"][QMSRestart].

-[QMSRestart]: DocFaqConfig#what-to-do-if-qms-doesnt-start "What to do if QMS doesn't start"
+[QMSRestart]: DocFaqConfig#user-content-what-to-do-if-qms-doesnt-start "What to do if QMS doesn't start"

 ## Create a backtrace of a crash on Linux